 Note: You can use Pip3 instead of Pip for Python version 3.

 The Last Words

 Now I think it’s clear that installing software in Ubuntu Linux is easy and straightforward.
-The software which is not available in Ubuntu software center can be found as a .deb package or AppImage format.
+The software, which is not available in the Ubuntu software center, can be found in a .deb package or AppImage format.
 You can also install or remove any software via Terminal using official or unofficial PPA.
-If nothing doesn’t work, still there is an option of building from the source code.
+If nothing doesn’t work, building from the source code is still available.

 Resource Link: 10 GitHub Alternatives for Hosting your Open Source Projects

-I hope this tutorial on how to install software in Ubuntu Linux will help the beginner in the way of Linux usages.
-Did I miss any important ways to install software in Ubuntu Linux?
+I hope this tutorial on installing the software in Ubuntu Linux will help the beginner in the way of Linux usage.
+Did I miss any important ways to install the software in Ubuntu Linux?
 Let us share your suggestions and experience in the comment section.